Skip to main content

 Your contribution: 12% of your basic salary.

-But there’s a ceiling.
-EPF is calculated on a maximum basic of ₹15,000/month — even if your actual basic is higher.
-So the maximum employee EPF deduction is ₹1,800/month (12% × ₹15,000) [VERIFY: ceiling has been ₹15,000 since 2014, confirm no revision for FY 2026-27].
+But there’s a ceiling: EPF is calculated on a maximum basic of ₹15,000/month.
+Even if your actual basic is ₹60,000/month, the statutory EPF deduction caps at ₹1,800/month (12% × ₹15,000) [VERIFY: ceiling has been ₹15,000 since 2014 — confirm no revision for FY 2026-27].

 Professional Tax (PT)

 A state-level deduction.
-Ranges from ₹0 to ₹208/month depending on which state your employer is registered in.
+Ranges from ₹0 to ₹208/month.

 States with no PT: Delhi, Rajasthan, Haryana, Uttar Pradesh, Punjab, Himachal Pradesh, Uttarakhand, and several others.